CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03b-medallion-lakehouse.md

     display(dfdimDate_gold.head(10))
     ```

-1. You're separating the code out into new code blocks so that you can understand and watch what's happening in the notebook as you transform the data.
+1. You're separating the code into new code blocks so that you can understand and watch what's happening in the notebook as you transform the data.
 In another new code block, **add and run the following code** to update the date dimension as new data comes in:

     ```python
     from delta.tables import *